oscarcbryant/text-editor/README.md

 ## Project Description

 In this project, we have built a text editor that runs in the browser.
 The app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called idb, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.
+To build this text editor, we had an existing application and implement methods for getting and storing data to an IndexedDB database.
+We have used a package called idb, which is a lightweight wrapper around the IndexedDB API.
+Our text ediutor app features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 ## User Story